TikTok: Censorship and moderation

 TikTok's and Douyin's censorship policies have been criticized as non-transparent.
-Internal guidelines against the promotion of violence, separatism, and "demonization of countries" could be used to prohibit content related to the 1989 Tiananmen Square protests and massacre, Falun Gong, human rights in Tibet, Taiwan, Chechnya, Northern Ireland, the Cambodian genocide, the 1998 Indonesian riots, Kurdish nationalism, ethnic conflicts between blacks and whites, or between different Islamic sects.
+Internal guidelines against the promotion of violence, separatism, and "demonization of countries" could be used to prohibit content related to the 1989 Tiananmen Square protests and massacre, Falun Gong, the Cambodian genocide, the 1998 Indonesian riots, Kurdish nationalism, ethnic conflicts between blacks and whites or between different Islamic sects, and independence movements in Tibet, Taiwan, Chechnya and Northern Ireland.
 A more specific list banned criticisms against world leaders, including past and present ones from Russia, the United States, Japan, North and South Korea, India, Indonesia, and Turkey.
 In 2019, The Guardian reported that TikTok had censored videos of topics not favored by the Chinese government.
 That year, TikTok took down a video about human rights abuses in the Xinjiang internment camps against Uyghurs but restored it after 50 minutes as well as the creator's account, saying that the action was a mistake and triggered by a brief "satirical" image of Osama bin Laden in another post.
 Other human rights activists have also said that their TikTok videos discussing human rights violations of the Uyghurs have been taken down.

 TikTok moderators were instructed to suppress posts from "For You" recommendations if the users shown were deemed "too ugly, poor, or disabled".
 The consumption of alcohol, full or partial nudity, LGBT, and intersex contents were restricted even in places where they are legal.
 TikTok has since apologized and instituted a ban against anti-LGBTQ ideology, but censorship continues on Douyin due to regulations in China.
 Douyin guidelines also forbid live broadcasting by unregistered foreigners, "feudal superstition", "money worship", smoking and drinking, competitive eating by the "already obese", "toxic" slime, "pornographic" ASMR such as ear-licking, and female anchors wearing revealing clothes.

 ByteDance said its early guidelines were global and aimed at reducing online harassment and divisiveness when its platforms were still growing.
 They have been replaced by versions customized by local teams for users in different regions.
 A March 2021 study by the Citizen Lab found that TikTok did not censor searches politically but was inconclusive about whether posts are.
 A 2023 paper by the Internet Governance Project at Georgia Institute of Technology concluded that TikTok is "not exporting censorship, either directly by blocking material, or indirectly via its recommendation algorithm."